Namibia coach calls for change to avoid history repeating itself

 Namibia’s record losing streak at World Cups now stands at 26 since their debut in 1999 as they head home after four games in 19 days, the toughest schedule of any team in the tournament.

-Coetzee says unless lessons are learnt and the correct structures are put in place domestically to boost players physically, history will continue to repeat itself.
+Coetzee says unless lessons are learnt and the correct structures are put in place domestically to boost players physically and unearth new talent, history will continue to repeat itself.

 "We have got to make sure we build now at the set-piece, give our front rankers a programme where these blokes and the youngsters can develop," he said.